janpieterk/gemeentekaart-core/README.md

 Deze documentatie in het [Nederlands](README.nl.md).
 ___

-PHP library to create choropleth maps of the municipalities of the Netherlands (borders as of 2007, 443 municipalities).
+PHP library to create choropleth maps of the municipalities of the Netherlands (default: borders as of 2007, 443 municipalities).
 Areas can be assigned colors, typically to denote the relative frequency of some phenomenon.

 Additional available data: the municipalities of Flanders (308 municipalities), the forty [COROP](https://en.wikipedia.org/wiki/COROP) regions of the Netherlands, the twelve [provinces](https://en.wikipedia.org/wiki/Provinces_of_the_Netherlands) of the Netherlands, or the twenty-eight [dialect areas](https://nl.wikipedia.org/wiki/Jo_Daan#/media/File:Dutch-dialects.svg) of Daan/Blok (1969) mapped on municipality borders.

+New in version 1.1: the historical municipality and province borders fron the data set [NLGis shapefiles](https://doi.org/10.17026/dans-xb9-t677)
+    by Dr. O.W.A.
+Boonstra are incorporated in the project.
+Borders from 1812-1997 area available and can be requested via an optional `year` parameter.
+Note that no year parameter results in the 2007 maps from version 1.0.
+Maps from the NLGis data set use _Amsterdam codes_ for municipalities (see Van der Meer &amp; Boonstra 2011) while the version 1.0 maps use CBS codes.

 Output formats are: SVG (default), PNG, GIF, JPEG, KML, GeoJSON.